bbauska/JS-Programs/README.md

 adds 1.</p>

 <p><b>Pipe:</b> Pipe is a technique that combines functions in a sequence, passing the
-output of one function as the input to the next This allows you to create chains of transformations in a more readable syntax.</p>
+output of one function as the input to the next.
+This allows you to create chains of transformations in a more readable syntax.</p>

 <pre>